aquasecurity/trivy-checks/avd_docs/aws/iam/AVD-AWS-0345/docs.md

-Ensure that the creation of the IAM policy 's3:*' is disallowed.
+Ensure that the creation of the unrestricted S3 IAM policies is disallowed.

 ### Impact
 <!-- Add Impact here -->